LearningWithMerritt/Classroom-Notes/5-Networking/0-Local-Area-Network/Networking-Overview.md

 * Routersd do not forward broadcast messages.

-the area between two firewalls is called a demilitarized zone or DMZ
+The area between two firewalls is called a demilitarized zone or DMZ

 <br>